Vaishali785/Vaishali785/README.md

 ### Hi there 👋 I am Vaishali.

 #### I am a frontend developer specialized in ReactJS.
-I've worked experience of almost 2 years.
+I've work experience of almost 2 years.

 Here are some ideas to get you started: